How to Visit and What to Expect

 What Does Maya Bay Look Like today?

-The beach and the bay are truly magical; you have to see it with your own eyes and feel the sand with your own feet to realize how unique this enclosed bay is and why it was chosen for the movie.
-The sand is the softest we have found so far, the sea is shallow with clear turquoise water, and the immense limestone cliffs in the background add a dramatic and magical touch to the atmosphere.
+The beach and the bay are truly magical; you have to see it with your own eyes and feel the sand with your own feet to realise how unique this enclosed bay is and why it was chosen for the movie.
+The sand is the softest I have found so far, the sea is shallow with clear turquoise water, and the immense limestone cliffs in the background add a dramatic and magical touch to the atmosphere.
 It is still a bit busy but so much nicer, and without dozens of speedboats to block the view, Maya Bay is still at the top of the things to do in Phuket.

 Maya Bay 360 Panorama